ABOUT THE SONGWRITERS PROJECT

 THE 2023 MASTER TEACHERS

 has had four shows produced on Broadway.
 Working with composer Marvin Hamlisch, he wrote the lyrics for Sweet Smell of Success, with book by John Guare, and Imaginary Friends, with Nora Ephron.
 Hamlisch and Carnelia received Drama Desk and Tony Award nominations for their score for Sweet Smell of Success, and Carnelia received a Drama Desk nomination for his lyrics in Imaginary Friends.
-As both composer and lyricist, Craig wrote the score for Is There Life After High School, and contributed four songs to Studs Terkel's Working, for which he received his first Tony nomination, and is currently being seen in this summer’s Encores series at City Center.
+As both composer and lyricist, Craig wrote the score for Is There Life After High School, and contributed four songs to Studs Terkel's Working, for which he received his first Tony nomination, and which was seen in 2019’s Encores series at City Center.
 Off-Broadway, he wrote the music and lyrics for Three Postcards at Playwrights Horizons, with book by Craig Lucas, earning a "Best Plays" Citation, and contributed to the review, Diamonds, directed by Hal Prince.
 Regional premieres include Poster Boy at Williamstown Theatre Festival, The Good War at Chicago's Northlight Theatre and Actor, Lawyer, Indian Chief at Goodspeed's Norma Terris Theatre, the last two written with playwright-director David H. Bell.
 Craig has won a number of major songwriting awards, including the Johnny Mercer Award, the first annual Gilman and Gonzalez-Falla Musical Theatre Award, and the prestigious Kleban Award.
 Carnelia's book The Reason To Sing: A Guide to Acting While Singing was published by Routledge in 2021 and is in use at universities around the country.
 Current projects include two musicals, The Kids in 201 with John Weidman and Just Us Boys (formerly known as Poster Boy) with Joe Tracz, and a play 14 Animals in One Minute.
 He has been on the council of the Dramatists Guild since 1995 and is married to Broadway actress Lisa Brescia.